sopac/pacsafe-doc/training/tonga/pacsafe_intermediate.rst

 assigning keywords to your data.

-Select **A category 3 cyclone in Tongatapu** layer and click :guilabel:`Keyword Creation Wizard`.
+Select **A category 5 cyclone in Tongatapu** layer and click :guilabel:`Keyword Creation Wizard` button.
 A window will appear and follow the steps provided by the :guilabel:`Keyword Creation Wizard`.
 If you get stuck, you can follow the diagram below to understand the steps and the choices you will be offered.